Irving Caesar: Biography

 Caesar served on the songwriters' performance-rights organization ASCAP board of directors from 1930 to 1946 and again from 1949 to 1966.
 He was a founder of the Songwriters Guild of America.
-He died, aged 101, in New York on December 18, 1996.
+He died, aged 101, in New York on December 18, 1996, at which point he had been married to Cristina Ballesteros, whose daughter Danya Barazanji assisted in his caretaking since 1992.

 Broadway credits

 Note: All productions are musicals unless otherwise stated.